jtroo/kanata/README.md

     - - -         0 * .

-One could add as many customizations as one likes to improve comfort, speed, etc.
+One could add as many customizations as one likes to improve comfort, speed, etc. Personally my main motivator is comfort due to a repetitive strain injury in the past.

 However, QMK doesn't run everywhere.
 In fact, it doesn't run on **most** hardware you can get.
 You can't get it to run on a laptop keyboard or any mainstream office keyboard out there.
-I believe that the comfort and empowerment QMK provides should be available to anyone with a computer on their existing hardware, instead of having to purchase an enthusiast mechanical keyboard. (which are admittedly very nice (I own a few) — but can be costly)
+I believe that the comfort and empowerment QMK provides should be available to anyone with a computer on their existing hardware, instead of having to purchase an enthusiast mechanical keyboard. (which are admittedly very nice — I own a few — but can be costly)

 The best alternative solution that I've found for keyboards that don't run QMK is [kmonad](https://github.com/david-janssen/kmonad).
 This is an excellent project